Program Course of Study

 Program Hours Offered

-Candidate receives a minimum of 824 clock hours over 44 weeks including a Teacher of Record position or Student Teacher placement.
-The 824 clock hours are framed by three delivery systems:
+Candidate receives a minimum of 628 clock hours over teaching experience including a Teacher of Record position or Clinical Teaching Experience (student teacher) placement.
+The clock hours are framed by three delivery systems:

-- A virtual classroom, 600 clock hours delivered through the Internet by epathlearning.
+- A virtual classroom, clock hours delivered through the Internet by tqportal.com.
 Surf the TEACH Portal through entrance in “Updates” (see left column).
 Or email Dr. Quintanilla.

-- A 36-week paid internship or 12/14-week student teacher placement offer 164 clock hours in TxBESS training.
-TxBESS program is used to guide the teacher through the onsite internship.
+- A paid teaching experience (full-day, full-year) or 14/16 week clinical teaching experience (student teacher) placement offer TxBESS training.
+TxBESS program is used to guide the teacher through the internship.

 TEACH delivers the curriculum through a Suite of Courses developed by college professors and master teachers.
 Framed on the brain-based research, instructors connect candidates to what Katz and Rubin (1999) coined as Neurobics, the new science of brain exercise.
 The authors present a deliberate allusion to physical exercise.
 Neurobics, however, refers to exercising different brain areas rather than different muscle groups.
 Generally, schools tend to favor left-brain modes of thinking while downplaying the right-brain ones.
 TEACH proposes to shift the learning paradigm, guiding candidates through techniques using both sides of the brain, a more whole-brained orientation.

 Interested in surfing through several TEACH Program courses?
 Please email Dr. Q, directly at firstname.lastname@example.org.